What is Container Deployment?

 There are three common approaches for migrating an application to a containerized model:

-- “Lift and shift” migration, involving porting an exact copy of an application – typically from on-premise to a cloud environment – to reduce the need for physical servers and take advantage of automated resource provisioning.
+- “Lift and shift” migration, involves porting an exact copy of an application – typically from on-premise to a cloud environment – to reduce the need for physical servers and take advantage of automated resource provisioning.
 This approach allows companies to incrementally move their development model to cloud native processes for new releases.

 - Making small changes to an application to take advantage of the new distributed architecture, for example by switching from tightly integrated databases to cloud-based database services.